 Are you ready to get your home clean and tidy for Christmas and the New Year?
-Here are the 7 areas you may want to declutter.
+Here are the seven areas you will want to declutter.

 This post contains affiliate links, to find out more information, please read my disclaimer.

-Since the entryway is a high-trafficked area, you need to declutter this area regularly to keep it functional and clutter-free.
+Since the entryway is a high-traffic area, you need to declutter this space regularly to keep it functional and clutter-free.

-If you’re like me living in a region that has a long cold winter, fall is the ideal time for decluttering and organizing.
-Tidy up the entryway and get ready for the guests.
+If, like me, you live in a region with a long, cold winter, autumn is the ideal time for decluttering and organizing.
+Tidy up the entryway and get ready for the family and guests.

-Since the bulky winter jackets and winter gear can also take up a ton of closet space, make sure to declutter and organize the front entrance closet at this time of the year.
+Since bulky winter jackets and winter gear can also take up a ton of closet space, don’t forget to declutter and organize the front entrance closet at this time of the year.

 Too much home decor can make your house look crowded and cluttered, and decorative accessories can often take up storage space.

-Are there any souvenirs or decorative accessories that sit on your shelves that don’t bring your joy or you just keep them because they are not broken?
+Are there any souvenirs or decorative accessories on your shelves that don’t bring you joy or that you just keep because they are not broken?
 Purge them now and start to decorate your home with style and intention.

 Don’t forget to take the bags to your car as soon as possible.
-Any clothes that cannot be repaired or broken accessories also need to go.
+Any clothes that cannot be repaired and broken accessories also need to go.